EastLine Theatre

 If you’re enjoying today’s performance and want to hear more from us, sign up for our mailing list!

+In 2023 we enter double digits.
+Ten years!
+We cannot think of a better reason for nostalgia, reflection, and growth, and there will be so much of that to come in 2023 with your support.
 As we enter our second decade, in many ways we are still the scrappy little theatre company that could: as we scramble to find rehearsal space, or schlep an entire Shakespeare play's worth of supplies into a park on a sweltering day.
 The growing pains of adolescence are evident as we expand and develop our ways of working, as we increase the number of artists we are paying each year, as we reach to bring you the kind of theatre you are not seeing anywhere else on Long Island.
+Every time you choose to go to the theatre you are making the choice to go on a journey with us.
+We know it's easier to stay at home, to flip through Netflix.
+We would simply not exist without this community, and we want to thank you for being a part of it for ten messy and magical years.
+Across 2023 you'll find us developing new work by Long Island playwrights, crafting Long Island premieres of incisive contemporary plays, bringing free Shakespeare to parks across Long Island, celebrating Hispanic Heritage Month, hosting our monthly community book club, and more!

 Your donations keep our programming free and low-cost, while maintaining the level of quality, innovation, and experimentation we strive to make our hallmark.
 Every dime is spent on artist pay, production supplies, and theatrical magic.
+EastLine Theatre is a 501(c)(3) nonprofit.
+Our programming is made possible through your donations.
+Donations can be made fee-free via Facebook or with a small fee via BookTix.
+All donations are tax-deductible.

 Thank you always for your kindness and generosity, but more than ever on our tenth anniversary.